xerial/sbt-sonatype/README.md

 ## Publish your artifact

-The general step to publish your artifact to maven central is:
+The general steps to publish your artifact to maven central are:

  * `publish-signed` to deploy your artifact to staging repository at Sonatype.
  * `close` your staging repository at Sonatype.
 This step verifiles Maven central sync requiement, including GPG signature, pom.xml settings, etc.
  * `promote` the closed repository so that it can be synched with Maven central.
+ * `closeAndPromote` do `close` and `promote` in one command.

 First you need to set a release version (that is a version without SNAPSHOT suffix) in your project settings.
-Otherwise your project will be published to the [snapshot repository](http://oss.sonatype.org/content/repositories/snapshots) of Sonatype and cannot be promoted.
+Otherwise your project will be published to the [snapshot repository](http://oss.sonatype.org/content/repositories/snapshots) of Sonatype.

 Publish a GPG-signed artifact to Sonatype:
 ```